What is seborrhea?

 - Secondary bacterial or fungal infection occur quite often.

-Your veterinarian will perform a thorough physical examination, checking for signs of parasites, evaluating the overall health of your cat.
+The veterinarian will perform a thorough physical examination, checking for signs of parasites, evaluating the overall health of your cat.
 He will obtain a medical history from you including how long symptoms have been present, what food is he eating, does he have any known allergies or underlying conditions does he have any other symptoms, is he itchy?
 The age of your cat may mean your veterinarian can rule out certain causes.

 Find the underlying cause, your veterinarian may run some diagnostic tests which may include: